Krishna Kant

 Teaching,

-Research and Funding: I taught undergraduate
+Research and Funding: I taught

-issues on this very early networked system.
+and systems issues on this very early networked system.

 1981-1984: Assistant Professor of Electrical Engineering and Computer